 In my opinion, I see no reason why not.
 Last night was the first time the UEFA protocol was used in an international game, and I think it worked incredibly well.
 The support of the UEFA officials and the referee is needed.
 The players had made a collective decision just before half time to stay on the park, and the management and the officials supported them.
 It turned out to be the right decision, because I understand that the main protagonists—the lunatics—were ejected at half time.
 There may have been some pockets of verbal abuse during the second half, but the players decided to let their feet do the talking.

-I must confess that the Minister took some of the wind out of my sails: I was going to ask him if he agreed with me about the magnificent professionalism and dignity of Tyrone Mings in making his debut.
+I must confess that the Minister took some of the wind out of my sails: I was going to ask him if he agreed with me about the magnificent professionalism and dignity of Tyrone Mings on his debut.
 He was a great player for Ipswich Town and he is a great player for Aston Villa and for England.
 Will the Minister agree to write to each and every one of the England players who were at the match, to tell them just how proud their country is of their behaviour?

 In terms of ability and character, this young England football team enhanced their reputation last night, as did their coach Gareth Southgate.
 They are a credit to themselves and to the entire nation.
 Is the Minister aware that under the complex qualification process there is a real possibility of Scotland playing Bulgaria in a European championships play-off match?
 Will he write to all the home nations’ football associations, and to the devolved Administrations, to assure them that if any of the countries of the home nations hear far-right chants or their players are racially abused they will get the full support of the UK Government?